SARASWATHI2000-afk/GenAI-rag-evaluation/README.md

 This project demonstrates that building a RAG application is only one part of developing a reliable GenAI system.

-A production-oriented GenAI application also needs systematic evaluation to measure:
+A production-oriented GenAI application also requires systematic evaluation of different components of the pipeline, including:

 * Answer quality
 * Retrieval quality
 * Abstention behavior
 * Faithfulness to retrieved evidence

 The evaluation results demonstrate that strong retrieval performance does not necessarily guarantee strong answer correctness.
-This highlights the importance of evaluating different components of a RAG system independently.
+This highlights the importance of evaluating retrieval and generation independently.

 ---